 • Focus work and quality arts activities delivered with specialist input

 The morning sessions are set aside primarily for English, maths and phonics.
 PE and science are also taught in the mornings and every morning the children participate in a ‘Daily Run’.
-Science is either taught by the class teacher or our science specialist teacher, Mr Pavey.
-We also have specialist teachers for MFL, Computing, PE, Art and Music.
+We have specialist teachers for MFL, Computing, PE, Art and Music.

 Two afternoons are set aside for arts and activities.
 Half termly units of CDT, art or music are taught during the Arts Afternoons and KS2 children can choose between participating in a sports fixture or Forest School (a range of outdoor activities).
 All children in school have the opportunity of Forest School from Year 1.